Skip to main content

 A program’s design must prioritize genuine health promotion, ensuring that incentives encourage participation rather than compelling the disclosure of sensitive biological data.

 This percentage can increase to 50% for programs aimed at tobacco cessation.
 From a public health perspective, these incentives are seen as a pragmatic tool to encourage large-scale participation in preventative health activities.
-However, this framework exists in tension with the stricter anti-discrimination mandates of the and GINA.
+However, this framework exists in tension with the stricter anti-discrimination mandates of the ADA and GINA.

 The EEOC and the Shifting Definition of Voluntary